 He may be reached directly via email: Jakebell@adaptationinternational.com

-Missy is a Science Research Fellow at the University of Michigan pursuing her doctoral degree in urban adaptation.
+Missy is a project coordinator with us and a Science Research Fellow at the University of Michigan pursuing her doctoral degree in urban adaptation.
 This includes supporting development of the Adaptation Chapter for the U.S. National Climate Assessment.
 In this role, Missy worked with leading climate adaptation and mitigation experts to identify major themes and trends in national climate adaptation efforts for distillation into the Assessment.
 Before joining the University of Michigan, Missy was the national Climate Director for ICLEI-Local Governments for Sustainability where she worked with over 600 local governments to advance their climate mitigation, climate adaptation, and sustainability efforts.

 Missy received her Bachelor's degree in Science from the University of New England in Marine Biology and Environmental Science and her Master's degree from Columbia University in Climate and Society.

 Matt is an environmental planner specializing in the conservation and sustainable use of natural resources.
 Since 2002, Matt has worked on numerous international projects aimed at balancing the development of local communities with the protection of native habitats and the preservation of productive landscapes.
-His most recent work has involved the creation of alternative growth scenarios for the Center for Sustainable Development and the Sustainable Places Project, the advancement of performance measures for the Central Texas Sustainability Indicators Project, and the strategic selection of priority conservation areas within 3.5 million acres of the Texas Hill Country.
+He leads our spatial analysis work using GIS to create everything from high resolution sea level rise and coastal flood risk maps to helping identify vulnerable populations.
+Prior to joining Adaptation International he helped develop and analyze alternative growth scenarios for the Center for Sustainable Development and the Sustainable Places Project, the advancement of performance measures for the Central Texas Sustainability Indicators Project, and the strategic selection of priority conservation areas within 3.5 million acres of the Texas Hill Country.

 Matt holds a Bachelor’s in Landscape Architecture from Texas A&M University, as well as a Master’s in Community and Regional Planning and a Master’s in Sustainable Design, both from the University of Texas at Austin.

-Ellu Nasser has nearly ten years of experience working to decrease disparities of environmental effects on community health.
+Ellu Nasser is coordinating our work with the Confederated Tribes of the Umatilla Indian Reservation in Eastern Oregon.
+She has nearly ten years of experience working to decrease disparities of environmental effects on community health.
 She has worked on issues ranging from the health effects of air pollution and green chemistry and nanotechnology initiatives, to built environment and pedestrian safety campaigns and community impacts of housing and other economic development projects such as the Farmer's Field HIA in Los Angeles.

 Ellu’s interests include working to develop public health informed policy initiatives in an effort to address environmental health and justice issues.
 She achieves this by way of consensus building through broad stakeholder gatherings, developing community-academic partnerships and utilizing Health Impact Assessments.
 She has a B.A. in Spanish from Willamette University in Oregon, a master’s in public health from the Rollins School of Public Health at Emory University, and is fluent in Spanish.